vitaly-t/pg-promise/README.md

 * instance of another object that doesn't have its own custom formatting;
 * another function, with recursion of any depth;

-Please note that the return result from `formatDBType` may affect even the meaning of formatting, i.e. the expected formatting syntax.
+Please note that the return result from `formatDBType` may even affect the formatting syntax expected within parameter `query`, as explained below.

-If you pass `values` as a single parameter, which has function `formatDBType`, then if that function eventually returns an array, your `query` is expected to use the `$1, $2` type of formatting.
+If you pass in `values` as an object that has function `formatDBType`, and that function returns an array, then your `query` is expected to use `$1, $2` as the formatting syntax.

-And if `formatDBType` in that case returns a custom-type object that doesn't support custom formatting, then `query` will be expected to use the `$*propName*` type of formatting.
+And if `formatDBType` in that case returns a custom-type object that doesn't support custom formatting, then `query` will be expected to use `$*propName*` as the formatting syntax.

 ## Named Parameters